amsitlab/termux-whatsapp-hang/README.md

 	```sh
 	./termux-whatsapp-hang
 	```
-- Then copy to Whatsapp text box.
+- Then paste to Whatsapp text box.

 ### Requirements
 - Termux:Api must be installed.